Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 Getting Started with Lightning on Gaudi
 =======================================

-This section describes how to train models using Habana PyTorch with Gaudi.
+This section describes how to train models using PyTorch Lightning with Habana Gaudi.

 More Lightning HPU examples can be found in  pl_examples (`<https://github.com/PyTorchLightning/pytorch-lightning/pl_examples/hpu_examples/ >`)

 Enabling Lightning with Single Gaudi HPU
 ----------------------------------------

-The below snippet shows an example model using MNIST with single Habana Gaudi.
+The below snippet shows an example model using MNIST with single Habana Gaudi device:

 .. code-block:: python